Sakrac/Step6502/README.md

 By default the Graphic View scales the image to the available space, double click on the image to set fixed scales (fit -> 1x -> 2x -> 4x -> fit)

 If the image is larger than the pane it can be moved by dragging with the left mouse button.

+Copying after clicking in the graphic view will copy the bitmap to the clipboard.

 ###Loading a binary file